apache/unomi/README.md

     contextserver.secureAddress=localhost
     contextserver.securePort=9443

-If you need to specify an ElasticSearch cluster name that is different than the default, it is recommended to do this BEFORE you start the server for the first time, or you will loose all the data you have stored previously.
+If you need to specify an Elasticsearch cluster name that is different than the default, it is recommended to do this BEFORE you start the server for the first time, or you will loose all the data you have stored previously.

 To change the cluster name, first create a file called